 We designed a MEX interface for MATLAB and Octave which is in charge of parsing and checking the input, allocating the output, and calling our library to perform the rounding.
-In order to show that the interface is fully compatible with chop, we designed a set of tests by modifying the default test suite for chop.4 These test can be run with
+In order to show that the interface is fully compatible with chop, we designed a set of tests by modifying the default test suite for chop.
+These tests can be run with in Octave.